 Posted by Danielle Berrin

-Matzah ball soup and brisket are on the menu the afternoon I meet Connie Sawyer, likely the world’s oldest working actress, at the Motion Picture Home in Woodland Hills.
+It's matzah ball soup and brisket for lunch the afternoon I meet Connie Sawyer, likely the world’s oldest working actress, at the Motion Picture Home in Woodland Hills.
 Sawyer, who was born in November 1912, is soaring into her 100th year with youthful enthusiasm.
 She is already planning her big centennial party and has no plans to retire.
 The most recent of Sawyer’s 126 acting credits on imdb.com is for playing a shopper in the 2011 NBC pilot “Up All Night” starring Christina Applegate.
 Other recent parts include old lady, Grandma Ruth and Nana.

-Minor, modest roles have littered her diverse career — from “A Hole in the Head” with Frank Sinatra, in which she played Miss Wexler, to the dishy TV series “Dynasty” (apartment manager), to the stoner film “Pineapple Express” (Faye Belogus) — though they hardly disappoint her.
+Minor, modest roles have littered her diverse career — from “A Hole in the Head” with Frank Sinatra to the dishy TV series “Dynasty” to the stoner film “Pineapple Express” — though they hardly disappoint her.

 “I never really wanted to be a star,” Sawyer says.
 “It’s a business with me.
 I like to keep workin’.
 Just keep me workin’ — and let me get the residuals.”